Stephenie Meyer owns these characters. I like to pretend Edward is mine.

 "Edward's been helping me study," she says curtly.
 "He'll be leaving soon."

-"He doesn't have to leave."
-But I can't help hoping that he does.
-I just wanted to relax and watch the game but somehow I've ended up in the middle of an Afterschool Special instead.
+"He doesn't have to."
+But I can't help hoping he does.
+I just wanted to relax and watch the game but I've ended up in the middle of an Afterschool Special instead.

 I feel the need to reclaim my territory, so I circle back into the living room to—to do what?
 Piss on the lamppost?
 He's still standing there of course, only he's moved over to the mantelpiece and he's looking at the photos.
 He straightens the one on the end and stands rigidly at attention again, hands behind his back.
 Ten-hut!